 Performance issues aren’t iPhone X specific, but solving them requires an approach specific to the iPhone X. If you want to soft reset your device because it’s unresponsive due to a crash: press volume up and release, press volume down and release, then press and hold the side button until you see the Apple logo.

-That’s just one of the new shortcuts you’ll need to get used to if you’re new to the iPhone X. And be sure to look at these tips for multitasking while you’re on a call with your iPhone.
+That’s just one of the new shortcuts you’ll need to get used to if you’re new to the iPhone X. If you have the white screen of death on your iPhone X, we have a solution.